How to Protect Your Financial Health Against a Coronavirus Recession

 Your investments will come out on the other end of a recession if you let them sit; selling investments during a recession for a lower price than paid for them is how people lose money.
 If you plan to keep your investments until the market improves, make sure you have enough money in savings to live off of, should you need it, and let your investments ride out the financial storm.
 Hopefully, you planned for dips in the market when you figured out when to start investing.

 If you have enough money set aside, a recession is an excellent time to purchase investments: Prices will be lower, allowing you to buy low and sell high once the recession ends; just don’t use your emergency savings to do so.

 Avoiding frantic, desperate moves is key to getting through a recession with your financial health intact.
 A period of economic downturn is not the best time to start a new career path or take a financial risk, especially if you’ve never done those things before.
 Depending on your situation, you may want to wait to buy a house or a new car, take an expensive vacation, get married, or even have children until the economy has improved.
 It’s certainly possible to do all these things, but if you’re particularly concerned about your finances, you may feel more comfortable waiting.

-If you believe that a recession is coming, consider accomplishing major financial milestones before, or put together a plan to accomplish them during or after.
 Buying a house during a recession to take advantage of lower interest rates can be a smart move, but only if doing so doesn’t put your overall financial stability at stake.
 (You don’t want to buy a new house only to lose your job when your company downsizes, for example.)
+Consider waiting to make major financial decisions until after conditions improve, if possible.
 By putting together a rational, practical guide to your financial goals, you can be sure shifts in the economy won’t do too much to prevent you from reaching them.